Clarifying the effect of mean subtraction on Dynamic Mode Decomposition: Preliminaries

 \section{Preliminaries}

-We provide an overview of the ideas needed to understand and build upon existing work regarding mean-subtraction and DMD.
-We begin with a brief introduction to the Koopman operator (\cref{ss:prelims_Koopman}) and its approximation via Dynamic Mode Decomposition (\cref{ss:prelims_DMD}).
-This permits a high level discussion of the effect of mean-subtraction in DMD and the relevant gaps in literature that are addressed in this work (\cref{ss:prelims_effect_of_msub}).
-To facilitate a more detailed exposition, we then introduce finite dimensional Koopman invariant subspaces (\cref{ss:prelims_FiniteKoopmanISS}), and the notions of linear consistency and well-posedness (\cref{ss:prelims_generalizability_DMD}).
-Subsequently, we recap the most relevant theoretical contribution from \cite{hirsh2019centering}, highlight its shortcomings and thus set the stage for their resolution (\cref{ss:prelims_msub_state_of_art}).
+We provide an overview of the ideas needed to understand and build upon existing work regarding the effect of mean-subtraction on DMD.
+We begin with a brief introduction to the Koopman operator (\Cref{ss:prelims_Koopman}) and its approximation via the Dynamic Mode Decomposition (\Cref{ss:prelims_DMD}).
+Then, we consider augmenting DMD with a pre-processing step of mean-subtraction and discuss the concomitant issue of DMD-DFT equivalence (\Cref{ss:prelims_effect_of_msub}).
+Subsequently, to facilitate a more detailed exposition, we introduce several technical constructs, including the notions of linear consistency (\cref{defn:Linear_Consistency}) and over-sampling (\cref{defn:SamplingRegimes}).
+Finally, we review the most relevant theoretical contribution from \cite{hirsh2019centering} (\cref{thm:ChenSuffMayNotHold}), highlight its shortcomings and set the stage for its resolution.